DARTHxMICHAEL/FaNNtasyRaceResultPredictions/README.md

-Mathematical Modeling and Optimization Techniques for Motorsport Outcome Prediction Using Artificial Neural Networks and Genetic Algorithms
+"Mathematical Modeling and Optimization Techniques for Motorsport Outcome Prediction Using Artificial Neural Networks and Genetic Algorithms"

 This software integrates classical artificial neural networks (ANNs) based on backpropagation and genetic algorithms (GAs) for predicting motorsport race outcomes.
 In this case using free practice and race results from 2022 and 2023 formula one season.
 We delve into the mathematical foundations of backpropagation, elucidate the implementation of dynamic learning rate adjustment, describe the mutation process in GAs, and detail the computation of race result scores.